howsoai/howso-docs/source/getting_started/intro.rst

-An Overview of Howso's Trustworthy AI
+Overview of Howso's Trustworthy AI
 ========

 Key Features of the Howso Engine